pytorch/tutorials/advanced_source/cpp_cuda_graphs.rst

 In this tutorial we will be focusing on using CUDA Graphs for `C++ frontend of PyTorch <https://pytorch.org/tutorials/advanced/cpp_frontend.html>`_.
 The C++ frontend is mostly utilized in production and deployment applications which are important parts of PyTorch use cases.
-Since first `the appearance
+Since `the first appearance
 <https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/>`_
 the CUDA Graphs won users’ and developer’s hearts for being a very performant and at the same time simple-to-use tool.
-In fact, CUDA Graphs are used by default in torch.compile of PyTorch 2.0 to boost the productivity of training and inference.
+In fact, CUDA Graphs are used by default in ``torch.compile`` of PyTorch 2.0 to boost the productivity of training and inference.

 We would like to demonstrate CUDA Graphs usage on PyTorch’s `MNIST example <https://github.com/pytorch/examples/tree/main/cpp/mnist>`_.